Home / Hubzone-Program-Registration

 Work with the Experts

-The SBA HUBZone program is a federal initiative to stimulate economic development and job creation in historically underutilized business zones (HUBZones) by providing small businesses in these areas with preferential access to federal procurement opportunities.
+The SBA HUBZone program is a federal initiative to stimulate economic development and job creation in historically underutilized business zones (HUBZones).
+This is done by providing small businesses in these areas with preferential access to federal procurement opportunities.

-Businesses can determine if they are located in a HUBZone by using the SBA’s HUBZone Map, available on the SBA website.
-By entering an address, companies can check whether their principal office is within a designated HUBZone.
+By entering an address in the SBA’s HUBZone Map, companies can check whether their principal office is within a designated HUBZone.

 HUBZone-certified businesses receive several benefits, including eligibility for set-aside and sole-source contracts, a 10% price evaluation preference in full and open contract competitions, and access to specialized assistance from SBA procurement and business development experts.

-The businesses must continuously meet the eligibility criteria, which include having their principal office in a HUBZone, ensuring at least 35% of employees reside in a HUBZone, and retaining small business status to maintain certification.
+The businesses must continuously meet the eligibility criteria.
 Businesses must also recertify their status periodically and comply with program reporting requirements.

 Businesses can apply for HUBZone certification through the SBA’s online application process.
 The application requires detailed information about the business’s ownership, principal office location, and employee residency.
 The SBA reviews the application and may request additional documentation to verify eligibility.